antonmartinsson/antonmartinsson/README.md

 Oh, you're here for my latest app, <a href="https://apps.apple.com/app/pollenomics/id6747726612">Pollenomics</a>?
 Makes sense!
 You already missed the link reading this though.
 Luckily it's still over there if you need it. 👈

 What's that?
 You're saying you don't care about development at all?
-<br>Why not watch [my fifteen year old Youtube series](https://www.youtube.com/watch?v=a6tFNKJKxXY) where I walk to Mordor?
+<br>Why not watch [my twelve year old Youtube series](https://www.youtube.com/watch?v=a6tFNKJKxXY) where I walk to Mordor?
 No really, I'm serious. 🌋

 Get in touch